Scuba Fins Buying Guide – All you need to know about Dive Flippers!

 Shapes range from futuristic shapes coming out of computer programs to designs that resemble nature.
 Split fins have completely different shapes of the blades compared to paddle fins.

-While all this can be confusing, be aware that as a beginner or recreational diver, you will not get much benefit out of using the latest and greatest with more or less ribs or rails.
-Many of these designs work very well in some situations but then on the other hand have disadvantages in other places.
+While all this can be confusing, be aware that as a beginner or recreational diver, you will not get much benefit out of using the latest and greatest with more or fewer ribs or rails.
+Many of these designs work very well in some situations but then, on the other hand, have disadvantages in other places.